simphony/simphony-metadata/docs/format.md

 Examples:

-The following entry specifies that BASIS links against 3 VECTOR objects, where VECTOR is a CUBA_KEYS entity.
+The following entry specifies that BASIS links against 3 VECTOR objects, where VECTOR is a CUBA entity.
 Each VECTOR has shape 3, so the required default is 3x3

 ```
 BASIS:
   parent: CUBA.CUDS_COMPONENT